 Millennials vs. Gen Z: Similarities & Differences

 Outlook on Finances Cautiously optimistic, juggling debt & savings.
-More risk-averse, prefer gig-plus-salary safety nets.
+Risk-averse; favour gig-plus-salary safety.

-View on AI 77 % expect GenAI to reshape tasks; focus on reskilling.
-Keen adopters, but wary of job displacement.
+View on AI 77 % expect GenAI to reshape tasks.
+Early adopters, but wary of job loss.

 What Millennials Want in the Workplace